 Even by the standards of marijuana-related products, Charlotte’s Web (CW) CBD Oil has had an interesting and controversial history to say the very least.
 It is a Cannabis extract that is high in CBD and extremely low in THC content.
 This ratio is extremely important because ‘THC’ is associated with the psychoactive ‘highs’ that are used to demonize marijuana.

 In contrast, CBD does NOT produce this high and research continues to show its impressive number of medical benefits.
-The low CBD content of this strain means it now legal in certain states in America and nations around the world.
+The low THC content of this strain means it now legal in certain states in America and nations around the world.
 Charlotte’s Web was created by the Stanley brothers of Colorado and is marketed as a dietary supplement in the United States.

 Charlotte’s Web is named after a girl named Charlotte Figi who was born in October 2006.
 She suffered approximately 300 seizures a week and was ultimately diagnosed with a rare medical condition known as Dravet Syndrome.
 Charlotte has a twin who fortunately did not display any signs of having the condition.